Akuli/teek/docs/widgets.rst

 Widgets
 =======

-Right now tkinder doesn't have all of the widgets that tkinter has, but many widgets are implemented.
+Right now pythotk doesn't have all of the widgets that tkinter has, but many widgets are implemented.